Jc-alt logo

 Find the Bug:

-Solution 1: Greedy Sort Merge - Intervals/Intervals
+Solution 1: [Sorting] [Greedy] Sort Intervals By Start Time Greedy Linear Scan Last Interval Merge - Intervals/Intervals

 def merge(self, intervals: List[List[int]]) -> List[List[int]]:

-# 1. Process root -> sort intervals by start time
+# 1. Process Root -> sort intervals by start time

 # 2. Build -> iterate through sorted intervals, merging overlapping ones